 The default time differencing scheme used for the horizontal pressure gradient is a leapfrog scheme and therefore the density used in all discrete expressions given above is the now density, computed from the now temperature and salinity.
 In some specific cases (usually high resolution simulations over an ocean domain which includes weakly stratified regions) the physical phenomenon that controls the time-step is internal gravity waves (IGWs).
-A semi-implicit scheme for doubling the stability limit associated with IGWs can be used [??].
+A semi-implicit scheme for doubling the stability limit associated with IGWs can be used [Brown and Campana 1978, Maltrud et al. 1998].
 It involves the evaluation of the hydrostatic pressure gradient as an average over the three time levels $t - \Delta t$ , t, and $t + \Delta t$ (i.e. before, now and after time-steps), rather than at the central time level t only, as in the standard leapfrog scheme.